María Ygnacia López de Carrillo: Carrillo Adobe

 The Carrillo Adobe is a historic building.
 A Franciscan outpost named Assistencia Santa Rosa de Lima was begun on the site in sometime around 1829, but the project was abandoned due to secularization.

 After Ygnacia's death, her son-in-law David Mallagh established a trading post and tavern in the adobe.
 Santa Rosa's first post office was located in the adobe.
 The trading business continued under various owners into the 1860s.
 The land passed to Gustav Hahman, who turned it into an orchard.
 In 1950, Archbishop John Joseph Mitty purchased the land for building the Cathedral of Saint Eugene and its associated school.
 The Diocese of Santa Rosa erected a chain-link fence around the ruins and made plans to restore the adobe, but these plans never came to fruition.

 When surveyed in 1962, all that remained of the adobe was a three-room structure, 83 ft by 21 ft with a 10 ft veranda on all sides.

 In 2005, the City of Santa Rosa gave tentative approval for a developer's plan to build up to 165 units on the parcel and spend more than $300,000 to prevent further deterioration of the adobe itself.
 Archeological investigations in 2006 revealed that the adobe was built on sturdy stone footings.
+The 2008 financial crisis delayed the project.
 In 2012, vandals broke through the fence and stole some posts and beams, which were later found in a nearby encampment.

 Sheltered by a metal-roofed pole structure, the ruins of Carillo Adobe are still visible at behind the Cathedral of Saint Eugene, near the intersection of Montgomery Drive and Franquette Avenue in Santa Rosa.